 In 1096 Peter I of Aragon and Navarre (modern day Spain) defeated the Saracens army of Al-Mustra’in II of Zaragoza in Alcoraz (a city located in the north-east of Spain).
 Once the battle was over, the king was donated a crusader’s shield which depicted the cross of Saint George, and he was also surrendered the heads of four Moorish Princes.

-According to legend, Saint George himself appeared during the battle and led the army to victory.
+According to legend, Saint George – Saint patron of Aragon – appeared during the battle and led the army to victory.
 Some legends even seem to believe that he himself decapitated the four princes.

 The four decapitated Saracens (the moors) quickly became the symbol of the war that raged in Southern Europe against the Muslim invaders.

-INTERESTING FACT: The four moors were painted in a 16th piece by Filippo Ariosto titled “The Wedding of Petronilla,” which represents the wedding of Petronilla and Raymond Berenguer IV, Count of Barcelona, which occurred in 1150.
+The four moors were also painted in a 16th century piece by Filippo Ariosto titled “The Wedding of Petronilla,” which represents the wedding of Petronilla and Raymond Berenguer IV, Count of Barcelona, which occurred in 1150.

-Parallel to this story, it’s interesting to note the history of Sardinia, which between the 9th and the 15th century was divided into four kingdoms, known as the Judicates, or Giudicati.
+Parallel to this story, it’s interesting to note that between the 9th and the 15th century Sardinia was divided into four kingdoms, known as the Judicates, or Giudicati.
 These were the the Judicate of Cagliari, the Judicate of Arborea (corresponding to the current province of Oristano), the Judicate of Gallura (in north-western Sardinia) and the Judicate of Torres (in northern Sardinia).

 Each of the Judicates had a ruler – known as a judge and having the powers of a king.

-While the Judges ruled over the various kingdoms of Sardinia, Pisa and Genoa were already threatening invasion of the island.
-Other threats were the pirates coming from Northern Africa, and the Saracens from Spain – which the Judicates somehow managed to keep at bay.
+While the Judges ruled over the various kingdoms of Sardinia, Pisa and Genoa were already threatening to invade the island.
+Other threats Sardinia faced were the pirates coming from Northern Africa, and the Saracens from Spain – which the Judicates somehow managed to keep at bay.

 At the end of the 13th century, in an attempt to put an end to the everlasting fight between the Angiò and the Aragon family over the control of Sicily, Pope Bonifacio VIII founded the kingdom of Sardinia and Corsica, and donated it as a feud to King Jacob II of Aragon.